This Vegetarian Tikka Masala is packed with veggies, chickpeas, and bold spices. Serve over rice with Greek yogurt, snap peas, and warm naan!

 Vegetarian Tikka Masala Tips

-• Dice the veggies: Make sure to cut the carrot, onion, and bell pepper into tiny, even pieces so they cook well.
-For a faster way, you can chop these veggies quickly in a food processor!
+• Dice the veggies: Cut the carrot, onion, and bell pepper into small, even pieces so they cook right.
+A food chopper can help you go faster!

 • Storage: Let it cool, then store in an airtight container in the fridge for up to 4 days.
 The flavors even get better the next day as they mix together more.